kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 **Wait for BackupSession:**

-Wait for the next schedule for backup.
-Run the following command to watch `BackupSession` crd,
+Now, wait for the next backup schedule.
+You can watch for `BackupSession` object using the following command,

 ```bash
 $ kubectl get backupsession -n demo -w